codebayu/kanao/README.md

 ## Features

-- Theme: Default, Pastel, and Matcha.
+- Theme: Default, Pastel, Matcha, and Neon.
 - Pleasant and easy on the eyes.
 - Enhances your coding experience.